Bixal/solutioning-exercise/README.md

 - Modules (packages of type `drupal-module`) will be placed in `docroot/modules/contrib/`
 - Theme (packages of type `drupal-theme`) will be placed in `docroot/themes/contrib/`
 - Profiles (packages of type `drupal-profile`) will be placed in `docroot/profiles/contrib/`
-- Creates default writable versions of `settings.php` and `services.yml`.
-- Creates `web/sites/default/files`-directory.
-- Latest version of drush is installed locally for use at `vendor/bin/drush`.
+- Latest version of drush is installed locally for use at `docroot/vendor/bin/drush`.
-- Latest version of DrupalConsole is installed locally for use at `vendor/bin/drupal`.
+- Latest version of DrupalConsole is installed locally for use at `docroot/vendor/bin/drupal`.
 - Creates environment variables based on your .env file.
-See [.env.docker.example](.env.docker.example).
+See [.env.example](.env.example).

 ### Usage

 First you need to [install docker](https://docs.docker.com/docker-for-mac/install/).

-Clone this repo in your desired directory (move.mil by default):
+Clone this repo in your desired directory:

 ```sh
 git clone git@github.com:Bixal/solutioning-exercise.git